 God has given us His Word in order to reveal Himself.

-– He has not spoken in order to conceal, but to be understood and known.
+– He has not spoken to conceal but to be understood and known.

-Therefore, when we come to His Word we need to realize that it's the plain meaning of the text that we are seeking to understand.
+Therefore, when we come to His Word, we need to realize that it’s the plain meaning of the text that we are seeking to understand.
 We need not look for hidden, esoteric, cryptic truths.
-God has preserved His Word to speak to the multitudes of ordinary people that they might be saved.
-So, don’t pass up the obvious and natural meaning of a text looking for something “unique” and “deep.”
+God has preserved His Word to speak to the multitudes of ordinary people so that they might be saved.
+So, don’t pass up the obvious and natural meaning of a text, looking for something “unique” and “deep.”

-"Unique” and “deep” interpretations that you discover in the Bible—ones you've never heard any solid Bible teacher share—are usually wrong.
+“Unique” and “deep” interpretations of the Bible—ones you’ve never heard any solid Bible teacher share—are usually wrong.
 So be careful.
 It can be tempting for some students to find things in the Bible that none of their friends or pastors have ever seen.
-But if you’re discovering things like that, you can be pretty sure you're making the Scriptures say things that were never intended by the original authors.
+But if you’re discovering things like that, you can be pretty sure you’re making the Scriptures say things that were never intended by the original authors.
 Unique interpretations are usually wrong.